noahbenson/I-FOCUS/hyak/README.md

 ```
 At this point, if you go to `localhost:7777` you should automatically connect to
 the Jupyter server on Hyak.

+Note that once you have started `hyak-jupyter`, it will run in a [GNU
+screen](https://www.gnu.org/software/screen/manual/screen.html), which allows it
+to continue to run when you are no longer connected to Hyak.
+You can detach the
+screen (i.e., put the program in the background such that it is still running
+but does not take up your terminal) by pressing control+a then d.
+To reattach
+it, you can type `screen -x jupyter`.
+These instructions are also at the bottom
+of the screen window.
+If you close your connection to Hyak itself, you will lose
+connection to the Jupyter instance, but it will continue running for as much
+time as you requested, so long-running jobs can be started in Jupyter then left
+on Hyak in this way.

 ## (5) Using `hyakvnc`